savonet/book/workflow.md

 pushes the corresponding request into the queue and answers that this has been performed.

+Here, we validate the request by ensuring that the corresponding file exists.
+Generally, you should always validate data coming from users (even if you trust them, you never know), especially when passing data in requests without `string.quote` as it is the case here for `fname`.

 #### Setting metadata

 As a variant, we can easily make a script which, when an url of the form